steadramon/ESPGeiger/docs/dev/index.md

 # Testing & Development

 Pull requests are welcomed!
-Please [visit the github](https://github.com/steadramon/ESPGeiger) if you would like to contribute to the project.
+Please [visit GitHub](https://github.com/steadramon/ESPGeiger) if you would like to contribute to the project.

 ## Pulse Testing